Diocese of Greensburg: 1950 to 1980

 On May 28, 1951, Pope Pius XII erected the Diocese of Greensburg, taking its territory from the Diocese of Pittsburgh.
 The pope named Auxiliary Bishop Hugh L. Lamb of Philadelphia as the first bishop of Greensburg.
 Under Lamb's direction, the diocese spent nearly $6.5 million on construction or additions to existing facilities.
 Eight new schools, including Greensburg Central Catholic High School, were created and ten new parishes were established.
 Lamb helped found Jeannette District Memorial Hospital in Greensburg, donating over $300,000 for its construction and securing the Sisters of Charity of Seton Hill to staff it.
 Lamb died in 1959.

-The second bishop of Greensburg was Reverend William G. Connare of Pittsburgh, named by Pope John XXIII in 1960.
+The second bishop of Greensburg was William G. Connare of Pittsburgh, named by Pope John XXIII in 1960.
 He founded the diocesan newspaper, The Catholic Accent, in 1961 and presided over the first diocesan synod that same year.
 He also expanded educational programs in parishes and opened the diocesan office of Catholic Charities.
 Connare said that his greatest accomplishment was the renovation of Blessed Sacrament Cathedral in 1972 to accommodate the liturgical reforms from the Second Vatican Council.